aroman/elementary-on-a-mac/README.md

 Sometimes Wi-Fi might not work out-of-the-box because the necessary driver isn't installed.
 In some cases, you'll be able to install them manually.

-- *Somehow* get a temporary internet connection, e.g. via your smartphone's USB or Bluetooth tethering function or (*not tested yet!*) a [Thunderbold to RJ45 adapter](http://store.apple.com/us/product/MD463ZM/A/thunderbolt-to-gigabit-ethernet-adapter)
+- *Somehow* get a temporary internet connection, e.g. via your smartphone's USB or Bluetooth tethering function or a [Thunderbolt to RJ45 adapter](http://store.apple.com/us/product/MD463ZM/A/thunderbolt-to-gigabit-ethernet-adapter) (Thunderbolt ethernet works well with 0.4.1 Loki)
 - Run `$ sudo apt install bcmwl-kernel-source` to install the driver and its dependencies.

 ### It takes ~30 seconds for the rEFInd menu to show up.